bml-research/data_analysis_bml/excel/excel_02_data_import.md

 *<sub>Figure 5: Loaded csv file in Excel</sub>*

 As you can see from above, the data is loaded in a Table with filters to sort rows.

->Note that the file is still a csv file.
-To save Excel features such a tables and plots, you should save in the `xlsx` format.

 ### Import TSV and other text file in Excel with Power Query